OpenNMT/OpenNMT/docs/data/preparation.md

 These files are optional for the rest of the workflow.
 However, it is common to reuse vocabularies across dataset using the `-src_vocab` and `-tgt_vocab` options.
 This is particularly needed when retraining a model on new data: the vocabulary has to be the same.

+Vocabularies can be generated beforhand with the `tools/build_vocab.lua` script.

 !!! note "Note"
     When pruning vocabularies to 50,000, the preprocessing will actually reports a vocabulary size of 50,004 because of 4 special tokens that are automatically added.